 msdm a nomadic house-studio-gallery for photographic art and curatorial research, an expanded practice of the artist's book, photobook publishing and peer-to-peer collaboration created by contemporary artist paula roush

 Page-turner aims to disseminate a critical understanding of the intersection between photography and the artist’s book.
-Initiated at the Lisbon Photobook Fair in 2015, Page-turner became a nomadic project and its current iteration is happening in Aarhus, part of the Photobook Week 2020.
+Initiated at the Lisbon Photobook Fair in 2015, Page-turner became a mobile project and its latest iteration happened in Aarhus, part of the Photobook Week 2021.
 Page-turner is a hyperbolic definition of the photobook medium, with its haptic strategies of engagement: let the hand do its work, unfold the book form and play with its traditionally recognisable features— page, double spread, textual and paratextual elements — as a multisensory experience.
 An expanded notion of photographic art where humour, everyday and the archive can be experienced.

 Title: Maria Oliveira

 Description: Aspects of the territory and its mutations over